Leaf Group: Acquisitions and dispositions

-Since 2006, Demand Media has acquired a collection of relatively unknown sites and relaunched them with social networking features and video capabilities that serve specific niche interests.
-In the company's first six months it made nine acquisitions, including the purchase of major registrars eNom and BulkRegister.
+Since 2006, Demand Media has acquired a collection of sites and relaunched them with social networking features and video capabilities.
+In the company's first six months, it made nine acquisitions, including the purchase of registrars eNom and BulkRegister.
 On November 6, 2008, Shawn Colo, head of Demand Media mergers and acquisitions, said the company would continue to buy niche, well-trafficked sites because the company was profitable and still had "a lot of cash in the bank".

 In 2008, Demand Media acquired Pluck, a company providing social networking and commenting solutions to other websites, for a reported $75 million in cash.
 IndieClick and RSS Graffiti were acquired in August 2011.
 Name.com, a domain name registrar, was acquired on January 7, 2013.
 Society6 was acquired on June 25, 2013.
 Saatchi Online was acquired on August 11, 2014.

 In August 2014, Demand Media announced it had successfully separated from Rightside Group, Ltd. and its brands eNom, Name.com and online auction site NameJet.
 As a result of the separation, Demand Media is no longer a provider of domain name services.